 Exploring the Creek

-I am drawn to painting the places where nature and human development meet, and so the urban landscapes of New York City are especially attractive.
-After 5 years of living in Queens, following 25 years in Brooklyn, I finally ventured to the borderland between those two boroughs, the neglected brownfields of and polluted waters of Newtown Creek.
+I am drawn to painting the places where nature and human development meet, and so the urban landscapes of New York City are especially interesting to me.
+After 5 years of living in Queens, following 25 years in Brooklyn, I finally ventured to the borderland between those two boroughs, the neglected brownfields and polluted waters of Newtown Creek.

 I painted these watercolors on-site, while biking around Newtown Creek in the summer and fall of 2018.
 I plan to expand on these sketches to make large-scale paintings in my studio, and am seeking funding for a larger project focused on raising awareness of the remediation, and inherent beauty of Newtown creek.